MalteKurz/VineCopulaMatlab/docs/DemoVineCPP.md

 In a next step, the method StructureSelect for objects from the class VineCopula should be used for selecting simplified vine copulas, which are then used as an approximation to the overall distributions.
 The nodes of the C-vine are chosen in a way that in each tree, the root (i.e. the node, which is connected by a copula to all other nodes) is the variable which has maximal dependence with all other variables.
 The maximal dependence is found by choosing the variable which has the maximal column sum in the matrix of absolute empirical Kendall&#8217;s &#964; (cf. Schepsmeier, St&ouml;ber, and Brechmann (2013) for an R-function (RVineStructureSelect) of exactly the same procedure and Czado, Schepsmeier, and Min (2012, p.
 240) for the theoretical background of the approach).
 Furthermore, the copula families are chosen according to the AIC criterion and for each pair- copula an independence test is performed (cf. Schepsmeier, St&ouml;ber, and Brechmann (2013) and Brechmann and Schepsmeier (2013) for R-functions (RVineStructureSelect / RVineCopSelect / CDVineCopSelect) and Genest and Favre (2007, p.
 351) for the independence test).

 <pre class="codeinput">VineCopulaSel3 = StructureSelect(VineCopula(5,<span class="string">'C-Vine'</span>,1),W);
 </pre><p>For the first and second example, the structure is selected manually.
-For the second example with the Frank copula with varying parameter a Independence copula is selected as partial copula to obtain a approximation of the overall distribution, which is a simplified C-Vine copula.</p><pre class="codeinput">VineCopulaSel1 = VineCopula(5,<span class="string">'C-Vine'</span>,<span class="keyword">...</span>
+For the second example with the Frank copula with varying parameter an Independence copula is selected as partial copula to obtain a approximation of the overall distribution, which is a simplified C-Vine copula.</p><pre class="codeinput">VineCopulaSel1 = VineCopula(5,<span class="string">'C-Vine'</span>,<span class="keyword">...</span>
     true,<span class="keyword">...</span>
     [1 2 3 4 5],<span class="keyword">...</span>
     repmat({<span class="string">'Clayton'</span>},1,5*(5-1)/2));